BIM2SIM/bim2sim/docs/source/aggregations.md

 ### Merge graph
 ...

+## Improvements
+Currently we follow a common guideline but the aggregations are still very different in the way they are implemented.
+We want to improve this in the feature to increase readability, modularity, maintainability and reusability.
+If you want to help us, everything related is documented in issue #243. # TODO GITHUB LINK

 ## What aggregations exist currently:
 Currently, we implemented the following aggregations, please have a look at the